awsdocs/aws-codecommit-user-guide/doc_source/how-to-migrate-repository-local.md

 1. From the terminal or command line on your local computer, change directories to the directory you want to use as the source for your repository\.

 1. Run the git init command to initialize Git version control in the directory\.
-This will create a \.git subdirectory in the root of the directory that enables version control tracking\.
+This creates a \.git subdirectory in the root of the directory that enables version control tracking\.
 The \.git folder also contains all of the required metadata for the repository\.

    ```
    git init
    ```

 1. Add the files you want to add to version control\.
-In this tutorial, you will run the `git add` command with the `.` specifier to add all of the files in this directory\.
+In this tutorial, you run the `git add` command with the `.` specifier to add all of the files in this directory\.
 For other options, consult your Git documentation\.

    ```
    git add .